currentsauce/currentsauce.github.io/about.markdown

 I'm James.
 I'm a 29 year old Electronic Design Engineer in Manchester, UK.
 I graduated with an M.Eng. in *Electrical and Electronic Engineering* at The University of Manchester in 2014, but I tend to ignore the first 'E' as I did very few *Electrical* modules and have forgotten what I did learn, and I'm at peace with that!
 I moved to Manchester from Doncaster, South Yorkshire and ended up settling in Manchester where I live with my partner.

 Electronics is one of my hobbies, though I also enjoy Snowboarding, Rock Climbing (and bouldering too I guess) and Hiking to name a few.
-I'm also a massive softy for cats and dogs, though I don't have any right now...yet!
+I'm also a massive softy for cats and dogs.
+We have a very silly yet very lovely Sprocker Spaniel called Oscar, he's ace!

 **What about this website?**
 I spent far too long trying to decide how to build a website.
 I'm no web designer[^1], but I didn't want to use a WYSIWYG platform [^2] - just seemed like cheating to me, I wanted something that I had to work on!